wangziqi2013/wangziqi2013.github.io/_posts/2020-07-13-compresso.markdown

 In terms of cache line packing, the two extremes of aligning them to a pre-determined size boundary, as in LCP, and packing them compactly, will not work well.
 The former reduces the efficiency of compression, since the compressibility of a page is irrelevant to the compressibility of cache lines in the page.
 The latter introduces unnecessary data movement, since any size increase of a dirty cache being written back will cause the page to be shifted.
+The paper therefore proposes that cache lines be classified into a few size classes.
+Individual lines are aligned to the size class boundary of the previous line, if any.
+This way, the compressibility of a page is still relevant to the compressibility of cache lines, while slight size increases will not cause any data movement, as long as the cache line still fits in that size class.
+Regarding